 - Keeping notes at ASC

-- Ask your group secretary, group chair to make the announcements.
+- Ask your group secretary, or group chair to make the announcements.

 - Or you can make the announcements.

-- Bring the latest meeting lists or cards back to your homegroup, you can obtain them by contacting email@example.com
+- Bring the meeting cards to your homegroup, you can obtain them by contacting email@example.com

 - Send your donations either by: